openjournals/buffy/docs/custom_responder.md

   end
 end
 ```
-Now we can use the responder add to the [config.yml](./configuration) file:
+Now we can use the responder adding it to the [config.yml](./configuration) file:
 ```yaml
 ...
   responders: